bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 ![DVD Virus Scan](images/dvd_virus_scan.png "DVD Virus Scan")

+> **Note**
+>
-> NOTE: If scan reveals any threats, stop appraisal and migration procedures, remove media, and include disk with separations.
+> If the scan reveals any threats, stop appraisal and migration procedures, remove media, and include disc with separations.
 If this is a high-value collection or the disc is reported to contain very significant content, remediation and content extraction may be attempted.
 Be sure to include the total number of separated optical discs the Separation Record.

 ### Creating an .ISO Disk Image with FTK Imager
 - Open AccessData FTK Imager and select *File* > *Create Disk Image* or click the "Create Disk Image" icon on the navigation menu.